 Like every other restaurant I’ve reviewed, Gypsy’s restaurant also has its story, howbeit a short one.

-48 hours later we decided we agreed Gypsy’s was where we’d hold our end of the year party (I’d explain this later).
+48 hours later we decided Gypsy’s was where we’d hold our end of the year party (I’d explain this later).

 Getting to Gypsy’s restaurant, Ilupeju